voxpupuli/puppet-cpanm/README.md

 The module is tested on RHEL 5-7 and Debian Jessie.
-It should work properly in those environments, but it is relatively simple, so it may well work in similar environements without modification.
+It should work properly in those environments, but it is relatively simple, so it may well work in similar environments without modification.
 If you need specific changes for your environment, feel free to send them!

 ### Known Issues